grpc/grpc.github.io/_posts/2018-04-16-so-you-want-to-optimize-grpc-part-2.md

 Updating a key to a new value needs two interactions with the `store`:

-1. Check to see if the key exists at all
+1. Check to see if the key exists at all.
 2. Update the previous value to the new value.

 Unfortunately `ConcurrentMap` doesn't have a straightforward method to do this.
 Since we may not be the only ones modifying the map, we need to handle the possibility that our assumptions have changed.
 We read the old value out, but by the time we replace it, it may have been deleted.

-To reconcile this, let's retry in the event that `replace` fails.
-It returns true if the replace was successful.  (`ConcurrentMap` asserts that the operations will not corrupt the internal structure, but doesn't say that they will succeed!).
+To reconcile this, let's retry if `replace` fails.
+It returns true if the replace was successful.  (`ConcurrentMap` asserts that the operations will not corrupt the internal structure, but doesn't say that they will succeed!)
 We will use a do-while loop:

 ```java
   @Override